 Austen frequently stayed with her brother Henry in London, where she regularly attended plays and art exhibits.
 Her brother Edward was adopted by wealthy cousins, eventually inheriting their estates in Kent (Godmersham) and Hampshire (Chawton) and taking their name (Knight).
 Over a period of 15 years, Austen visited Edward’s Godmersham estate for months at a time, mixing with his fashionable and wealthy friends and enjoying the privileged life of the landed gentry.
 These experiences are reflected in all of her fiction.

-Jane Austen was also well aware of the horrors of the French Revolution and the effect of the Napoleonic Wars on the people and the economy of Britain.
+Austen was also well aware of the horrors of the French Revolution and the effect of the Napoleonic Wars on the people and the economy of Britain.
 Her cousin’s husband was guillotined during the French Revolution, and her brothers Francis (Frank) and Charles were officers in the Royal Navy, serving on ships around the world during the conflict.
-Sir Francis William Austen (one year older than Jane) advanced through the ranks and was eventually knighted.
+Sir Francis William Austen (one year older than Austen) advanced through the ranks and was eventually knighted.
 He was promoted to Admiral of Fleet in 1860.
-Rear Admiral Charles John Austen (four years younger than Jane) had his own command and was serving in North America by 1810.
-From correspondence and frequent visits with these two brothers and their families she learned much about the Navy, which she incorporated into Mansfield Park and Persuasion.
+Rear Admiral Charles John Austen (four years younger than Austen) had his own command and was serving in North America by 1810.
+From correspondence and frequent visits with these two brothers and their families, she learned much about the Navy, which she incorporated into Mansfield Park and Persuasion.

-6. Men read Jane Austen, too.
+Men read Austen, too

-While Jane Austen’s novels are sometimes viewed as “chick-lit” romances, her believable characters, realistic plots, moral themes, comedy, and dry wit have long appealed to readers of any gender.
+While Austen’s novels are sometimes viewed as “chick-lit” romances, her believable characters, realistic plots, moral themes, comedy, and dry wit have long appealed to readers of any gender.

 British Prime Minister Harold Macmillan admitted to reading Austen’s novels, and Winston Churchill credited her with helping him win World War II.
-Rudyard Kipling read Jane Austen aloud to his wife and daughter each evening in an effort to raise their spirits after his son, fighting in WWI, was reported missing and believed dead.
-Even after the war, Kipling returned to Jane Austen with “The Janeites,” a short story about a group of British artillery soldiers in WWI who bonded through their shared appreciation of the novels of Jane Austen.
+Rudyard Kipling read Austen aloud to his wife and daughter each evening in an effort to raise their spirits after his son, fighting in WWI, was reported missing and believed dead.
+Even after the war, Kipling returned to Austen with “The Janeites,” a short story about a group of British artillery soldiers in WWI who bonded through their shared appreciation of the novels of Austen.
 And one of her male contemporaries, Sir Walter Scott, praised her writing in his journal: “Also read again, and for the third time at least, Miss Austen’s very finely written novel of Pride and Prejudice.
 That young lady had a talent for describing the involvements and feelings and characters of ordinary life, which is to me the most wonderful I ever met with.”

 About The Jane Austen Society of North America: